Features

 CloudTrail event explorer

-Press C on an AWS server to open the CloudTrail explorer.
-Browse, filter, and inspect API call events for your AWS account.
+Open the CloudTrail explorer from the instance actions menu to browse, filter, and inspect API call events for your AWS account.
 Useful for auditing, incident investigation, and spotting unusual activity.

 Required IAM permission: cloudtrail:LookupEvents